jordanhenshaw/alva_sorcerer_docs/docs/source/nodes.rst

 -----------------------------------------
 Use these nodes only for controlling the pan/tilt of conventionally hung, FOH movers.
 They are specifically designed only for this purpose.
 Using them for movers hung in other orientations will likely lead to less-than-intuitive results.

 Why are they color pickers?
 Because Blender’s Python API provides color pickers to addon developers.
-Another reason is that mover spin, spinning is circles, so using a circle to control pan/tilt seems more intuitive than using a square.
+Another reason is that movers spin, spinning is circles, so using a circle to control pan/tilt seems more intuitive than using a square.

 When these nodes are used for the proper movers, the interface could not possibly be more intuitive.
 If a mover is hung very deep into the house, hold down Shift while moving the dot.
 Be sure to release the mouse **before** releasing Shift, or it will jump away.